OUR VISION

 OUR VALUES

-We center and support the community as the driver for change, and are committed to working with and strengthening our partners for that change.
+We center and support the community as the driver for change, working with and strengthening our partners.

 We ensure transparency, accountability, and responsible use of our resources.

-We embrace data, new technologies and forward-thinking approaches to enrich our human experience and augment our collective impact.
+We embrace data, new technologies, and forward-thinking solutions to drive impact.

 OUR COMMITMENT TO DIVERSITY, EQUITY, AND INCLUSION